aptech/docs/docs/CR-pdfLogNorm.rst

     :param sigma: scalar, the standard deviation parameter.
 Default = 1.
     :type sigma: Optional input

-    :returns: p (*TODO*), Matrix or array of the same dimension as the input 'x', containing the probabilities.
+    :returns: p (*Matrix or array*) of the same dimension as the input 'x', containing the probabilities.

 Examples